moscaen/dp-203-azure-data-engineer/study_guide.md

 > - optimize pipeline for descriptive versus analytical workloads
 > - troubleshoot a failed spark job
 > - troubleshoot a failed pipeline run

+I passed the DP-203 exam last friday.
+If you studied for this exam by going through the esi practice exam you can expect about 10 similar questions to these (out of 40).
+The main questions I struggled with were about Databricks infrastructure.
+Most of the questions were about synapse analytics.
+Code examples were pretty straightforward.
+If you want some easy points make sure you understand:
+Time windowing functions
+slowly changing dimensions
+2/3/4 normal form
+Encryption of data (DDM,TDE and stuff)